Winter 2020: Cape Town, South Africa

 AIFS Air/Transportation Package

 Tickets purchased from AIFS are exclusively on scheduled airlines (not charters).
 They are not endorsable to another carrier.
 Flights are not necessarily direct or non-stop, they cannot be rerouted, and frequent flyer miles are not applicable.
-The AIFS Transportation Package includes round-trip ground transportation from the airport in San Jose to your accommodations on the regularly scheduled program dates.
+The AIFS Transportation Package includes round-trip ground transportation from the airports in South Africa to your accommodations on the regularly scheduled program dates.

-Participants wishing to purchase the Transportation Package must notify AIFS in writing by Thursday, October 25, 2018, or by selecting this option on the online enrollment form.
-Participants wishing to cancel from the flight must notify AIFS in writing by Friday, November 23, 2018.
+Participants wishing to cancel from the flight (with permision from PCC Study Abroad) must notify AIFS in writing by Tuesday, November 19, 2019.
 Cancellation penalties will apply.
-Tickets are non-refundable after this date.
+Tickets are no-refundable after this date.

 AIFS Airfare Regulations

 Return must be to original U.S. departure city.
 Tickets are subject to airline availability.
 No refunds are available for any unused portion of ticket.
 Stopovers are not permitted.
-Once in San José, participants may be able to change their return date, but only if that date is available and in the same class of service in which the ticket was booked.
+Once in South Africa, participants may be able to change their return date, but only if that date is available and in the same class of service in which the ticket was booked.
 Only the ticketing agent can provide this information.
 Participants are subject to agency and airline-imposed change fees and space availability.
-Group round-trip ground transportation to and from the airport in San José is on the regularly scheduled program dates only.
+Group round-trip ground transportation to and from the airports in South Africa are on the regularly scheduled program dates only.